2021 GroMoreGood Grassroots Grant

 Watch these #GardenStories videos, featuring kids who are making a difference in the garden.

 The Scotts Miracle-Gro Foundation and KidsGardening congratulate the 175 school and nonprofit organizations across the United States who were awarded the 2021 GroMoreGood Grassroots Grants to create new or enhance their existing youth garden programs.
 The Grassroots Grants are part of Scotts Miracle-Gro’s larger GroMoreGood initiative, which aims to bring the life-enhancing benefits of gardens and greenspaces to 10 million children over the next five years.

 The 2021 GroMoreGood Grassroots Grant presented by The Scotts Miracle-Gro Foundation and KidsGardening is designed to bring the life-enhancing benefits of gardens to communities across the United States.
 Awards provide funding for the development of new and expansion of existing youth garden programs and greenspaces serving 15 or more youth.
 Winners will be selected based on their commitment to the maintenance and sustainability of their garden program including plans for growth and future fiscal stability.

 The GroMoreGood Grassroots Grant is open to all nonprofit and tax exempt organizations (including schools) in the United States and US Territories.
 Organizations must have obtained their 501(c)(3) status or qualify as tax-exempt within the meaning of the Internal Revenue Service code.

 This year, 175 grants worth a collective total of $100,000 will be awarded.
 150 grant recipients will be awarded a check for $500 to support their initiatives.
 The top 25 programs will receive a check for $1,000.

 The application period is now closed.
-Winners will be announced March 29, 2021.
+Congratulations to the 2021 Awardees.